Solomon Islands Campaign

 American Navy Captain Arleigh Burke's radar spotted the Japanese first, allowing the Americans to close and launch torpedoes without being initially detected.
 Both of the Japanese screening destroyers were hit, sinking the Onami and crippling the Makinami.
 The Americans then closed in on the destroyer-transports, who scattered and ran for it.
 Yugiri didn't make it, being pounded by several opponents.
 The crippled Makinami was also sunk.
 The American forces tried a stern chase of the other two fleeing Japanese destroyers, but were unable to catch them.

-No realized it at the time, but this was the last 'Tokyo Express', and the last surface fight in the Solomons.
+No realized it at the time, but this was the last 'Tokyo Express', and the last surface fight in the Solomon Islands.
 Freed from screening duties, US destroyers had again held their own against their vaunted Japanese adversaries.
-There would be no more major naval battles until the invasion of Saipan.
+There would be no more major naval battles until the invasion of Saipan in the Mariana Islands.

 Bruce Gamble, Fortress Rabaul